OctopusDeployLabs/SpaceCloner/README.md

 ### Why was this script created?
 The Customer Success at Octopus Deploy team developed this script.
 We use it to clone items for our [samples instance](https://samples.octopus.app).

-### Will you fix my bug?
-Sorry, but no.  This repository is under the Octopus Samples organization instead of Octopus Deploy.
-Issues are not monitored.
-This script is meant as a starting point for your process.
-This repository is [licensed](license) under the MIT license.
-You are free to fork the repo and fix your specific issue.

-### What about feature requests?
-No.  We won't accept feature requests for the script.
-This repository is [licensed](license) under the MIT license.
-You are free to fork the repo and add whatever feature you wish.
-The Customer Success team plans on keeping this script up to date with the latest version of Octopus Deploy.
-If you do fork this repo, you might want to keep up to date on the latest changes.

-### Do you accept pull requests?
-Yes!
-If you want to improve this script, please submit a pull request!

 ### Can I use this to migrate from self-hosted to the cloud?
 Yes.
 However, this script is not a full migration.
 It will jump-start your migration.
 This script hits the API, meaning it won't have access to your sensitive variables.
 See the [how it works](docs/HowItWorks.md) page for details on what it will and won't clone.